Fpalacios153/soundCloud/README.md

-# Welcome to CloudSounds:A SoundCloud Clone
+# Welcome to CloudSounds: A SoundCloud Clone

 ## Description
  CloudSounds is a clone of SoundCloud.
 It allows users to listen to music uploaded by other users and upload their own music to share. **[Click here to view CloudSounds Live Site](https://soundcloud-clo.herokuapp.com/)**